attonizee/web/README.md

 - model.py - model for database structure.
 - data.py - creating database and adding data for further use.
 - routes.py - consists of routes for application.
 - app.py - main application.
 > In future plans to make it more visual pretty
 - adding CSS
 - making good main page
+>UPD:
+- added some CSS
+- made home page
+##Food For Office
+>Started my second flask app.
+It would be service of delivering food to offices.
 **Technologies**

 - Python3